madewithlove/htaccess-cli/README.md

 The following options are available:

 ```
 -r, --referrer[=REFERRER]           The referrer header, used as HTTP_REFERER in apache
+--http-user-agent[=HTTP_USER_AGENT] The User Agent header, used as HTTP_USER_AGENT in apache
 -s, --server-name[=SERVER-NAME]     The configured server name, used as SERVER_NAME in apache
 -e, --expected-url[=EXPECTED-URL]   When configured, errors when the output url does not equal this url
     --share                         When passed, you'll receive a share url for your test run
 -l, --url-list[=URL-LIST]           Location of the yaml file containing your url list
 -p, --path[=WORKING_DIR]            Path to the location of the .htaccess file you wish to test
 -h, --help                          Display a help message
 ```

 ## Usages with multiple url's